 Coordinator, Projeto Trama

-When asked about the greatest benefit the program, she writes that all aspects of the program were beneficial for her work as a human rights lawyer.
-She writes, “HRAP gave me the tools to push my career forward as a human rights advocate.
+When asked about the greatest benefit of HRAP, she writes that all aspects were beneficial for her work as a human rights lawyer.
+She writes: “HRAP gave me the tools to push my career forward as a human rights advocate.
 If it wasn’t for this program, I may not have been able to continue working in the human rights field.
 This program helped me discover new ways both globally and locally to continue my work.”

 —Article composed by Allison Tamer, Program Assistant, April 2013